agoodman/uptimetry-web/addon-doc.md

-[Uptimetry](http://addons.heroku.com/uptimetry) is an [add-on](http://addons.heroku.com) for providing functionality X.

-Adding functionality X to an application provides benefits X, Y and Z. [[Sell the benefits here!
-Don't skimp - developers have many options these days.]]
+[Uptimetry](http://addons.heroku.com/uptimetry) is an [add-on](http://addons.heroku.com) for monitoring your app's vital resources.
+Think of it as real-time view testing.
+Make sure your sign up page is displaying correctly by confirming HTTP 200 OK and matching content in the response via CSS selector or XPath.
+Receive email or SMS when your page is not rendering as designed.

 Uptimetry is accessible via an API.